 - An individual may enter up to two quilts in the Judged Quilts Division; however, Maine Quilts reserves the right to make a limit change.

 - The judged quilt entry fee is $25 for PTQG members and $35 for non-members, per quilt.
 This fee is refundable only if the quilt is not accepted in the Judged Quilts Division.
-Please make your check payable to PTQG.
-There is a $35 fee for all checks returned by the bank.

 - To remain anonymous during judging of the quilt, entrants must cover their name, by loosely basting a piece of fabric, wherever it appears on the quilt, front or back.